ADCB: History

 In January 2019, a 3 bank merger was announced between ADCB, Union National Bank and Al Hilal Bank.
 The combined bank continues to operate as ADCB although Al Hilal Bank operates as a standalone Islamic bank consolidated under the new group entity.

 ADCB Group will become the fifth largest bank in the region with approximately 1 million customers.

+ADCB was ranked eighth on Forbes Middle East's 30 Most Valuable Banks 2025 list.
+It also ranked tenth on Forbes Middle East's Top 100 Listed Companies 2025 list.